Caucasian badger

 The Caucasian badger (Meles canescens) or Southwest Asian badger is a species of badger native to Western Asia and some islands in the Mediterranean Sea.

 Taxonomy

 The Caucasian badger was formerly thought to be a subspecies of the European badger (M. meles), along with the other subspecies also classified within it.
 However, a 2013 study found significant genetic divergence between both species.
 It is thought that both diverged during the Pleistocene, between 2.37 million years ago to 450,000 years ago.
-The American Society of Mammalogists recognise it as a distinct species.
+The American Society of Mammalogists recognises it as a distinct species.

 Description

 This species is smaller than the European badger, with a dirty-greyish back and brown highlights; its head is identical to the European badger, though with weaker crests; its upper molars are elongated in a similar way as the Asian badger's.
 Its fur can be distinguished from the Asian and Japanese badgers by its facial mask, which resembles that of the European badger.